My mother used to hum a little ditty when we were kids, a catchy tune. The words went something like this:

 The song mentioned above taught the days of the week.
 Each day was associated with a food, so this song cleverly served two purposes.

 One of my all-time-favorite fassoulia recipes is green beans with ground lamb.
+Another favorite is using lamb from stewed lamb bones, as pictured in this post.
 To lighten the recipe, we sometimes use ground turkey, which turns out to be a suitable substitute.

 Vegetarians will be happy to know this recipe translates well without any meat.